ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 ## Whats the Desire

 Businesses now want to change, to evolve to a new way of working.
-They want to be like the startups that are disrupting their core business or other industries.
+They want to mimic the success of the startups that are disrupting their core business or other industries.
 They want to be able to differentiate their services and create unique and compelling experiences for their customers and their employees.